 By spending some time in the GYM or joining some longer hikes, you can prepare yourself for Everest Base Camp trekking.
 Further, aerobic exercises, including jogging, swimming, and sprinting, help you gain endurance and improve the oxygen circulation in your body.
 These all help you a lot while trekking at the higher altitudes.
 The fitter you are, the more you will enjoy the trek.

 Best time to trek Everest Base Camp

 The Everest Base Camp Trek difficulty level varies according to the various seasons of Nepal.
 It is better to avoid trekking in the summer and winter seasons.
 Excessive snowfall and extreme cold disrupt your trekking during these seasons.
 Spring and Autumn are the best seasons for the Everest Base Camp Trek.
 Autumn falls between September and November, whereas Spring lasts from March to May in Nepal.
 The stable climatic condition and visibility make your trekking reminiscing and exciting during these seasons.

 Hiring a porter for Everest Base Camp Trek

 Some of the safety measures to know before the trek to Everest Base Camp

-The weather is harsh and unpredictable towards the higher altitudes.
+- The weather is harsh and unpredictable towards higher altitudes.
 Therefore, the trekkers must be cautious and carry the first aid box.

 - Alcoholic drinks should be avoided on the trek.